Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-19-emerging-immersive-technologies.md

 > In particular, the big goal is optical AR, where light passes directly through unobtrusive glasses to your eyes, with digital information layered over the top of what you’re seeing (Patel 2024).

-Since Facebook renamed itself Meta, CEO Mark Zuckerberg has been committed to a similar idea of the metaverse taking the form of a three-dimensional internet overlaid on top of the real world:
+Since Facebook renamed itself Meta, CEO Mark Zuckerberg has committed to a similar idea of the metaverse taking the form of a three-dimensional internet overlaid on top of the real world:

 > What virtual and augmented reality can do, and what the metaverse broadly is going to help people experience, is a sense of presence that I think is just much more natural in the way that we’re made to interact (Newton 2021).

 Over the course of the COIL project, it was hard for me to separate the potential benefits of the metaverse from the awkwardness of OpenSimulator's user experience.
 As such, I found it difficult to reconcile how it could be of practical use in distance education or any other field.
 However, unpacking the technological drivers has made me re-evaluate what the metaverse describes and what devices might make it possible.
-If we are on the cusp of the popularisation of immersive technologies, I'm extremely excited about the possibilities for collaborative learning and distance education.
+If we are on the cusp of the popularisation of immersive technologies, then I have a newfound excitement about the possibilities for collaborative learning and distance education.

 ## References